 \subsection{Quinn's bordism-type spectra}

 The Sullivan-Wall manifold structure sequence is one of the central results of surgery theory.
-In his thesis (\cite{Quinn}, also see \cite{MR0282375} and \cite{MR0668807}) Frank Quinn showed how to interpret this as part of the long exact homotopy sequence of a fiber sequence of spectra.
+In his thesis (\cite{Quinn}, also see \cite{MR0282375} and \cite{MR0668807}) Frank Quinn showed how to interpret the Sullivan-Wall sequence as part of the long exact homotopy sequence of a fiber sequence of spectra.
 In particular, for each group $G$ he constructed a spectrum ${\mathbf L}(G)$ (which is now called the quadratic L-spectrum of $G$) whose homotopy groups are Wall's groups $L_*(G)$.

-More generally, Quinn gave a machine for constructing spectra from ``bordism-type theories'' (see \cite{MR1388303}).
-As motivation for his construction, consider the Thom space of the universal ${\mathbb R}^k$-bundle with structure group $\Top_k$; we denote this by $T(\Top_k)$. \footnote{The smooth case is technically more difficult because it requires careful attention to manifolds with corners; the second author plans to pursue this in a future paper.} The usual simplicial model $S_\bu T(\Top_k)$ has as $n$-simplices the continuous maps
+The construction of ${\mathbf L}(G)$ is a special case of Quinn's general machine for constructing spectra from ``bordism-type theories'' (see \cite{MR1388303}).
+One can see the basic idea of this machine by considering the example of topological bordism. \footnote{The smooth case is technically more difficult because it requires careful attention to manifolds with corners; the second author plans to pursue this in a future paper.} Let $T(\Top_k)$ denote the Thom space of the universal ${\mathbb R}^k$-bundle with structure group $\Top_k$.
+The usual simplicial model for this space, denoted $S_\bu T(\Top_k)$, has as $n$-simplices the continuous maps

-Let us consider the subobject of $S^{\mathord{\pitchfork}}_\bu T(\Top_k)$ consisting of maps whose restrictions to each face of $\Delta^n$ are transverse to the zero section $B(\Top_k)\subset T(\Top_k)$.
-Note that $S^{\mathord{\pitchfork}}_\bu T(\Top_k)$ is closed under face maps but not under degeneracy maps; that is, it is a {\it semisimplicial set}. \footnote{In the literature these are often called $\Delta$-sets, but that terminology seems infelicitous since the category that governs simplicial sets is called $\Delta$.} There is a concept of homotopy in the category of semisimplicial sets (\cite[Section 6]{MR0300281}), and a transversality argument using \cite[Section 9.6]{MR1201584} shows that $S^{\mathord{\pitchfork}}_\bu T(\Top_k)$ is a deformation retract of $S_\bu T(\Top_k)$.
+Let us consider the subobject $S^{\mathord{\pitchfork}}_\bu T(\Top_k)$ consisting of maps whose restrictions to each face of $\Delta^n$ are transverse to the zero section $B(\Top_k)\subset T(\Top_k)$.
+Note that $S^{\mathord{\pitchfork}}_\bu T(\Top_k)$ is closed under face maps but not under degeneracy maps; that is, it is a {\it semisimplicial set}. \footnote{In the literature these are often called $\Delta$-sets, but that terminology seems infelicitous since the category that governs simplicial sets is called $\Delta$.
+Our terminology follows \cite[Definition 8.1.9]{WEIB}.} There is a concept of homotopy in the category of semisimplicial sets (\cite[Section 6]{MR0300281}), and a transversality argument using \cite[Section 9.6]{MR1201584} shows that $S^{\mathord{\pitchfork}}_\bu T(\Top_k)$ is a deformation retract of $S_\bu T(\Top_k)$.